pagaslav/theknee-surgery/README.md

 #### Color Psychology and Usage

-- **Green (`#6d9e72`)**: This color represents health, growth, and tranquility.
+- **Green (`#198754` or Bootstrap bg-success)**: This color represents health, growth, and tranquility.
 It is the primary color and will be used for main elements and headings to convey a sense of wellbeing and balance.
 - **Light Green (`#c8e6c9`)**: Soft and calming, this color is ideal for background sections.
 It creates a serene and refreshing atmosphere, making the website more welcoming.
 - **White (`#ffffff`)**: Symbolizing purity and simplicity, white will be used for text and borders to ensure clarity and readability.
 - **Soft Orange (`#ffb74d`)**: Adding a touch of warmth and friendliness, soft orange will be used for call-to-action buttons, drawing attention without being too aggressive.